Cleaning Kitchen Appliances

 Cleaning the Range Hood

-If the filters are metal you can give them a good soak in the sink with hot soapy water and dishwashing liquid like Dawn dish soap.
+The filters we have are metal; you can give them a good soak in the sink with hot soapy water and dishwashing liquid like Dawn dish soap.
 Carefully use a scrubby if needed to remove excess gunk.
 Rinse with more hot water, let air dry and reinstall.

-Before reinstalling the filters, wipe down the underside of the range hood.
+Before reinstalling, wipe down the underside of the range hood.
 After putting the filters back on, wipe down the outside of the range hood.